AnthonyJCampbell/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the differences between `client-side routing` and `server-side routing`.
+- [x] Explain the differences between `client-side routing` and `server-side routing`.
 Server-side routing necessitates a complete refresh of the page for getting new information/components.
 Even elements that are unchanged have to be fetched anew from the server.
+This is because a new GET request gets sent to the server whenever you make a change or click a link.
+Client-side routing, on the other hand, refers to handling routing and changes via JavaScript within the browser.
+In doing so, the page itself won't refresh.
+Internally, new components can be mounted and API calls can be made, but there's no need to request a new version of the site from the server.
+This enables us to build a seemless experience with navbars that always remain firmly in place.
-- [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+- [x] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
 CRUD is a acronym for Create, Read, Update, and Delete.
 The corresponding HTTP methods are:
     - Create = POST, which is a method that allows us to push new information to the source, provided it is in a format that can be handled by the API/server;
     - Read = GET, which is a read-only method that requests information from a source;
     - Update = PUT, which is a method that allows us to override previously POSTed data entries.
 The most common use-case is changing user information and altering preferences;
     - Delete = DELETE, which is a method that (surprise!) enables you to target a specific data entry and delete it from the API/server.
-- [ ] Mention three tools we can use to make AJAX requests.
+- [x] Mention three tools we can use to make AJAX requests.
-    - Promises
+    - using the inbuilt Promises;
-    - The `fetch()` API;
+    - Using the `fetch()` API;
-    - Axios
+    - Using the Axios library, which gives us some additional information on our request, hence the need for using `(res) => res.data` to access the requested data.

 ## Project Set Up